orly-o/orly-o.github.io/_posts/2025-04-28-first-post.md

 ![TXT File](/images/Picture3.png)

-I attempted this way, but since there were so many nuances that were not systematic, it made more sense to stick with the Excel paste.
+I attempted this way, but since there were so many nuances that were not consistent, it made more sense to stick with the Excel paste.

 Now comes the fun part!!